 If you would like to know more about opening a business bank account in the UK then read our article on "How to open a UK business bank account".

-If this all seems a little bit too much then we would be more than happy to guide you through the process to make sure everything is set up correctly.
+If this all seems too much then we would be more than happy to guide you through the process.

-At Accounts and Legal we have a Company Formation Package designed to take care of all aspects of setting up a Limted Company for you.
+At Accounts and Legal, we have a Company Formation Package designed to take care of all aspects of setting up a limited company for you.

-If you would like to discuss this with us then please get in touch.
+If you would like to discuss this with us then please contact our accountants today.